-Short and Sweet Summary: The secondary losses that show up in the second year of grief deserve to be acknowledged too.
-Those pesky situations you never saw coming are also part of your grieving process.
+Short and Sweet Summary: The secondary losses that show up in the second year of grief are startling and overwhelming.
+These losses you never saw coming deserve to be acknowledged, too.
+It’s all part of your grieving process.

-We often wonder how the second year of grief could be harder than the first.
-It’s like we float through year one in a sea of denial and crash onto the shore in year two.
+It’s like we float through year one in a sea of denial and crash onto the reality shore in year two.

 Many reasons play into why the second year of grief is so much harder than the first.
 We feel the devastating loss of our partner in our bones, but rarely recognize the secondary losses we also incur.